 Inevitably (and fortunately) I became a biologist, being spectacularly unqualified to do anything else.
 I completed a BSc in Ecology in NZ, then moved over to Brisbane to study for an Honours then PhD degree on coastal sharks and rays.
 My labmate and buddy Andrea Marshall (who was studying manta rays for her own PhD) invited me to visit her work in Mozambique, and especially to have a look at the whale sharks over there.

 Turns out whale sharks are pretty cool.
 Andrea and I eventually started a US-based marine research and conservation non-profit, the Marine Megafauna Foundation, where I lead the global whale shark program.
 I also do some collaborative work on manta rays, sea turtles, marlin and various other threatened marine species.
 I’m a (voluntary) regional Co-Chair for the IUCN Shark Specialist Group, a board member for the Sawfish Conservation Society, and Science Advisor to the Wildbook for Whale Sharks global photo-identification database.
 You can see my scientific publications here.

-I’m always happy to see my images used to support marine conservation initiatives, and they’ve been used in campaigns by national and international organisations including the United Nations, Sail Against Plastic, Galapagos National Park, the Shark Trust, Google Voyager, Galapagos Conservation Trust, the Australian and Sri Lankan governments, the Wildlife Trust of India, Tubbataha Management Office (Philippines), the International Coral Reef Initiative and various WWF country offices.
+I’m always happy to see my images used to support marine conservation initiatives, and they’ve been used in campaigns by national and international organizations including the United Nations, Marine Megafauna Foundation, Client Earth, Sail Against Plastic, Galapagos National Park, the Shark Trust, Google Voyager, Galapagos Conservation Trust, the Australian and Sri Lankan governments, the Wildlife Trust of India, Tubbataha Management Office (Philippines), St Helena Research Institute, the International Coral Reef Initiative, and various WWF country offices.